 This floating castle appears to be from an enchanted fable, but in actuality it is Europe's best preserved Renaissance water castle.

-WWII brought military presence back to the bay.
-It served as a strategic location during the Battle of Hong kong and then later, the Repulse Bay Hotel was used as a military hospital for Japanese forces.
+WWII then brought military presence back to the bay.
+It served as a strategic location during the Battle of Hong Kong and then the Repulse Bay Hotel was later used as a military hospital for Japanese forces.
 Following the War, many residential buildings were built and the area began to thrive.
-The beach also was extended to its present-day 960-feet (292-meters) length, making it one of the longest beaches in Hong Kong.Know more?
-Share with us!

 Although we won’t truly know why the bay caused such repulsion, one this is for sure: Repulse Bay traded wartime rendezvous for luxury.
 It is now currently one of the most expensive residential areas in the world, and is a global destination for relaxation.